BrayanZv243/restaurants-api/README.md

-Restaurants API RESTful built with ExpressJS, NodeJS and MongoDB.
+Restaurants API RESTful built with ExpressJS, NodeJS and MongoDB using architecture MVC.

 How to run this API.